Hendon industrial area

 For more information on the contaminants, please visit the SA Health website.

 The chemical substances found to be present in groundwater also have the potential to change from liquid to gas (volatilise) and move through pore spaces in the soil to the ground surface.
-It is then possible for the chemicals in gaseous form to further migrate and build up in confined spaces such as cellars, houses and basement carparks.
-The risk posed by these chemicals in commercial/industrial properties and homes would be through long-term exposure.
+It is then possible for the chemicals in gaseous form to further migrate and build up in confined spaces such as cellars and habitable basements, houses.
+The risk posed by these chemicals to residents relate to long-term exposure.
+Risks to commercial/industrial properties can also exist.